JuliaLang/julia/doc/stdlib/io-network.rst

    Returns a pair of ``StatStruct`` objects ``(previous, current)`` when a change is detected.

    To determine when a file was modified, compare ``mtime(prev) != mtime(current)`` to detect notification of changes.
-However, using ``watch_file`` for this operation is preferred, since it is more reliable and efficient, although in some situations it may not be available.
+However, using :func:`watch_file` for this operation is preferred, since it is more reliable and efficient, although in some situations it may not be available.

-.. function:: watch_file(path, timeout_s::Real)
+.. function:: watch_file(path::AbstractString, timeout_s::Real=-1)

    ..
 Docstring generated from Julia source